top of page

 The performance is a co-production of the Croatian Culture Centre Sušak (Rijeka, Croatia) and DAN.C.CE Unitiva (Athens, Greece), supported by the Ministry of Culture and Media of the Republic of Croatia.
 It was created within the Moving Balkans Dance Platform.

-Duets Across Borders
+Double Bill: Duets Across Borders

 12 May / 8:00 PM / SKCNS